-Departure • Join your group for five and a half weeks of cultural exploration and adventure travel in Europe.
+Departure • Join your group for five of cultural exploration and adventure travel in Europe.
 Gather at Newark Liberty International Airport to meet your program leaders and depart as a group for Switzerland.

 Florence • From Switzerland, travel by train to Florence and stay in a small hotel in the heart of the city for four days.
 Visit the Duomo, the Piazza della Signoria, the Uffizi Gallery, the Medici Chapel, and the Pitti Palace.

-Homestay in Italy • A small, medieval-walled fortress village just twenty minutes from the Adriatic Sea sets the scene for our homestay.
+Homestay in Italy • A small, medieval, walled village just twenty minutes from the Adriatic Sea sets the scene for our homestay.
 Staying with local families for a week gives you the opportunity to experience real Italian life.
 Both leaders stay in town during the homestay, and the group gets together for excursions throughout the week.